-And overwhelming they are.
-A visit to the Big Room will convince you of that.
+A visit to the Big Room is evidence of that.
 The room covers 14 acres and is over 750 feet beneath the earth’s surface.
 It took several million years to create the cavern openings here, and another half-million to create the wonders you see on an easy hike underground.

 An elevator brings you back to the surface so that even older folks and small children can revel in the wonders of Carlsbad.
 There is even a restaurant and gift shop below ground — so you can leave a little of your money in the cave, as well.

-In addition, I want to mention the Guadalupe Mountains National Park before I close.
-Carlsbad is actually in the same limestone formations as these mountains, which are composed of some of the extensive and significant members of the Permian limestones in the U.S. Permian rocks are the source of much oil and natural gas in Texas and elsewhere.
+Carlsbad is actually in the same limestone formations as the Guadalupe Mountains, which are composed of some of the extensive and significant members of the Permian limestones in the U.S. Permian rocks are the source of much oil and natural gas in Texas and elsewhere.
 Permian-age material formed just before the Age of Dinosaurs, some 200 million years ago.